A reader's guide · the framework in 300 words · four entry routes

 3. If you came in as a scientist or physician

 From there, the physics: BellAspect 1982Planck scaletwo-state vector formalism and Wheeler's delayed-choice.
-The contemporary field theories: D'Ariano & Faggin's information-theoretic framework, Strømme's 2025 Φ-field paper, Hoffman's interface theory (all summarized in Synthesis §9).
+The contemporary field theories: D'Ariano & Faggin's information-theoretic framework, Hoffman's interface theory, and Strømme's 2025 Φ-field paper — all summarised in Synthesis §9.
 The biocomputing horizon: Cortical Labs CL1, Neuralink CONVOY, Medtronic BrainSense Adaptive DBS — the technologies the trilogy treats as present-tense.
+The AI-safety question through the framework: AI Drives and the Receiver, including the Yampolskiy / Bostrom / receiver-model convergence on caution.
+The brainwave-entrainment literature and what it does (and does not) decide between production and receiver: Entrainment and the Receiver.

 Read the Synthesis.
 It is the trilogy's argument compressed into one essay — thirteen sections, roughly an hour for a careful first pass, ten minutes for a skim.
 Every claim it makes has a deeper explainer one click away.
 If the argument lands, the novels are the next step.
 If it does not, you have lost ten minutes — and probably learned where your disagreement lives, which is also useful.

-5. The convergence trail — three essays in order
+6. The convergence trail — five essays in order

-Three long-form companion essays sit alongside the Synthesis.
+Five long-form companion essays sit alongside the Synthesis.
 Each one is independently readable, but they were written to be taken in order.
-Together they form a single argument that runs from what we don't understand to one possible reading of why to what the basic mechanism even is.
+Together they form a single argument that runs from what we don't understand to one possible reading of why to what the basic mechanism even is to what the cross-tradition contemplative literature has been pointing at for nineteen centuries.

 Glitches in Reality — Ten Anomalies Physics Cannot Explain.
 The data, laid out one item at a time.
 The double-slit experiment, quantum entanglement, the Mandela effect, time dilation, dark matter, simulation theory, the observer effect, cosmic-background anomalies, the black-hole information paradox, and spacetime distortions.
 Each entry is independently established and tied to the moment in Anima, Numen, Limen, or Fragile Light where the books touch it.
 Plus six adjacent anomalies (retrocausality, tunneling, fine-tuning, vacuum energy, pilot waves, quantum biology, the hard problem) for the broader survey.
 Start here if you want a list of what we know we cannot explain.